john-cheesman/pico-rss-content/readme.md

 A simple RSS plugin for [Pico](http://pico.dev7studios.com), import content into any template.

-Add rss-content to your plugins plugins directory, set your feed and access the array in a template.
+Add rss-content to your plugins directory, set your feed and access the array in a template.

 ## Set your RSS feed in config.php
     $config['rss_content'] = 'http://myfeed.com';